Prosecutorial Misconduct in Michigan

-Although Mr. Collins was convicted, he was lucky to have a competent defense attorney who was able to determine the prosecutor made an error and was immediately ready to step up and correct it as best they could.
-There are some attorneys that would have missed that completely, or have caught the prosecutor’s misconduct and not know what the do about it.
-This is why you need the best criminal defense attorneys you can find if you are facing criminal charges.
+Although Mr. Collins was convicted, he was lucky to have a competent defense attorney who could determine the prosecutor made an error and was immediately ready to step up and correct it as best they could.
+Some attorneys would have missed that entirely or have caught the prosecutor’s misconduct and not know what they do about it.
+This is why you need the best criminal defense attorneys you can find if you face criminal charges.

-It Takes A Well Trained and Highly Experienced Criminal Defense Attorney To Catch Mistakes and Be Able To Correct Them In Order To Protect You.
+It Takes A Well Trained and Highly Experienced Criminal Defense Attorney To Catch Mistakes and Be Able To Correct Them To Protect You.